myselfadityaranjan/cura-Swin-UNETR-bts/README.md

 ## Inference Visualization with WT Tumour-Segmentation Overlays

-Below are sample predictions from the trained model on two validation FLAIR slices, overlaid with the predicted Whole Tumor (WT) segmentation masks (channel=1):
+Below are sample predictions from the trained model (MPS-accelerated fallback Swin-UNETR variant) on two validation FLAIR slices, overlaid with the predicted Whole Tumor (WT) segmentation masks (channel=1):

 Sample 1: